Notice of Pre-AIA or AIA Status

 Response to Arguments

 Therefore, the combination of R1-1700883 (SAMSUNG) and SI ‘946 would teach “a receiver configured to: receive, from a base station, a System Information Block (SIB) indicating a time position and a transmission periodicity for a block containing a synchronization signal and a physical broadcast channel (PBCH) that includes system information… wherein the transmission periodicity for the block is a periodicity of half frames for reception of the PBCH.”
-Therefore, the combination of Samsung, Ericsson, Si, and Yu would teach the claims.
+Therefore, the combination of Samsung, Ericsson, Si, Yu, and the new reference, ABEDINI et al. (US 20180302867), would teach the claims.

 The rejection is maintained.